In this post we look how to improve joint range of motion after surgery.

 So why bother?

-Even if you achieve improvements in range of motion they won’t hold because your central nervous system will rightly consider these changes unsafe as you have no muscular control of them.
+Even if you achieve improvements in range of motion, they won’t hold because your central nervous system will rightly consider these changes unsafe as you have no control of them.

 Injury rehab protocols don’t work.

 Secondly, operations have consequences for every muscle that acts upon the affected joint and beyond.
-If you are caught up in applying a protocol, which many rehab practitioners are, then you’ll miss important pieces of the jigsaw.
+If you are caught up in applying a protocol, then you’ll miss important pieces of the jigsaw.

-Gareth had been focused on improving the performance of his quadriceps which were the obvious victims of his injury.
-Nobody had thought to look on the other side of the axis where the bigger limit was.
+Gareth had been focused on improving the performance of his quadriceps, which were the obvious victims of his injury.
+Nobody had thought to look on the other side of the axis where most of the muscle weakness now resided.

 Surgery should be the last option.

-Lastly and more broadly, how many people are being subjected to unnecessary operations in our cash strapped health service because their muscular systems are not being effectively assessed?
+Lastly and more broadly, how many people are being subjected to unnecessary operations because their muscular systems are not being effectively assessed?

-Surely it’s prudent to first optimise the performance of the muscles that move a joint before deciding that the joint isn’t moving correctly and so must require more trauma.
+Surely it’s prudent to first optimise the performance of the muscles that move a joint.
+Certainly before deciding the joint isn’t moving correctly and so may require more trauma.

-If you’ve been left with a limit in range of motion following surgery, first try improving the performance of the muscles that take you into those limited positions before considering more invasive procedures.
+If you’ve been left with a limit in range of motion following surgery, first try improving the performance of the muscles that take you into the limited position.

-Book your Free Discovery Session to find out exactly which limits are currently holding you back.
+Book your Discovery Session to find out exactly which limits are currently holding you back.